electricintel/snakecoin-18/README.md

 Block #20 has been added to the blockchain!
 Hash: a0cac6463ed75e2fc07d46da3d54c9161b3cce609ec8c3ec8371387bfdf0c956
 ```

+## Some commands that might be useful in MacOS
+    xcode-select --install
+    sudo easy_install pip
+    brew install python

 ## Reference
 * Let’s Build the Tiniest Blockchain, https://medium.com/crypto-currently/lets-build-the-tiniest-blockchain-e70965a248b